The Lost Boys

 Starring: Jason Patric, Corey Haim and Dianne Wiest

 To start off this review, I didn’t grow up with this film like most did so I don’t really have a lot of nostalgia for it.
-This is actually only my second time viewing this film as well.
+This is actually only my third viewing, with this time being in the theater on a 35mm print.
 The synopsis of this film is after moving into a new town, two brothers discover that the area is a haven for vampires.

 The two brothers are Michael Emerson (Jason Patric) and Sam (Corey Haim).
 They are moving to Santa Clara to live with their Grandpa (Barnard Hughes).
 Their mother is also with them, Lucy (Dianne Wiest).
 It is during their move that Sam notices on the sign that it is Murder Capital of the World.
 They get a taste of the city as they head through it.

 Michael and Sam head into town during a party on the boardwalk.
 This is where we first see the sweaty, shirtless sax player.
 Michael is entranced by a young woman, Star (Jami Gertz).
 He sees that she is hanging out a group of guys, led by David (Kiefer Sutherland).
 Sam on the other hand goes to a comic book store where he meets Edgar (Corey Feldman) and Alan Frog (Jamison Newlander).
 They are impressed by Sam’s knowledge of comic books and give him one about vampires.
 He tells them that he doesn’t like horror comics, but they warn him that this is for survival.
 They believe the town is overrun by vampires.

 This is something I feel the film was very strong with.
 We slowly learn the truth of David and his friends as Michael starts to hang out with them.
 There is an odd dynamic though.
 Star seems like she is with David, but then immediately takes a liking to Michael.
 I personally am not a fan of that when films decide to go that route and have the characters fall in love too quickly.